siddhrajsinh/todo-app-v1/README.md

 Currently, two official plugins are available:

-- This project showcase the react learning. here i have just used static UI and makes some component to list out todo list.
+- This project showcases React learning.
+Here, I have just used static UI and made a component to list out the todo list.

 ## React Components

-- components added in src/components directory.
+- components added in the  src/components directory.
-- The below component i have created
+- The component below I have created
 1. AddTodo --> It has a UI input for date and text.
 2. AppName --> Showcase dynamic Todo header
-3. TodoItem --> It holds the list of todo items i have. in this component the item passed as dynamically.
+3. TodoItem --> It holds the list of todo items I have.
+In this component, the item is passed dynamically.

 ## UI